Who We Are

 The course will examine each of the different parts of the American criminal justice system (policing, courts, and corrections), the procedural laws governing the system, and the ways the various parts of the system are interrelated and interdependent.
 The interaction between the Deaf community and the criminal justice system will be used as a special case, and students will learn about their rights as deaf individuals and how to protect those rights.

 This course examines the social construction of deviance.
 That is, it examines how society makes rules for behavior, how those rules change over time, and who tends to benefit (and who tends to be limited) because of society's rules.
 The question of whether deviance is ''good'' or ''bad'' for society will also be examined.
 Finally, the course will consider what happens to people who break society's rules, both in terms of how society views rule-breakers and how they view themselves.

 This course examines how society treats young people who break the law, the social causes of juvenile delinquency, and rates of juvenile delinquency.

-Elective course 6 hours
+Elective course 6 credits

 SOC 405: Topic to be specified